Published on 22nd Apr, 2021

 The event co-hosted by SCI, the Global Citizens Circle and the Southern New Hampshire University took place one day after a US jury found a former police officer guilty of murder over the death of the African-American.

 Speakers from the US discussed the impact of the verdict, while the event also drew lessons from the efforts to transform policing in South Africa and Northern Ireland.
+A video of the discussion produced by the Global Citizens Circle is shown above.

 Debbie Watters is a co-director and founder member of Northern Ireland Alternatives (NIA), a community-based restorative justice organisation.